MatteoDesiderio/arkanoid-ish/README.md

 - bricks

 The level_content basically references all the other objects and manages the gameplay. <br>
-The bricks scene is originally empty, but is changed/designed in the editor manually in each level. <br>
+The bricks scene is originally empty, but is changed/designed in the editor manually in each level, because it is a TileMapLayer object. <br>

+NOTE: For now the source_id of the breakable brick is '2'.
+Subject to change if tiles change

 ## To do: